Fig Trees for gardens and greenhouses

 FIGS AS FANS IN GARDEN BORDERS

-Plant in the same way.
-Cultural treatment is also similar except that winter protection may be necessary, particularly in Northern locations, and is best achieved using 2 to 3 layers of windbreak-type netting tied over the plant.
+Cultural treatment is also similar except that winter protection may be necessary, particularly in Northern areas, and is best achieved using 2 to 3 layers of windbreak-type netting tied over the plant.
 Polythene is not recommended.
 Cover in December and remove, depending on area/weather, mid - late March.

 FIGS AS BUSHES IN GARDEN BORDERS

-Figs as bushes in garden boarders and planted in the open do not need root restriction on heavy soil, but on lights soils I would make a box 4' x 4' x 2'/120x120x60cm deep of paving slabs and proceed as for Figs in Greenhouse Borders (below).
-The cultural treatment will be similar to the above but when pruning, an open bush shape is preferred; annual mulching is important and on heavy ground this should extend to the branch line.
-Allow 12' or so/3.7m between plants as the minimum for 'orchard' planting.
+Figs as bushes in garden boarders and planted in the open do not need root restriction on heavy soil, but on lights soils I would make a box 4' x 4' x 2'/ 120x120x60cm deep of paving slabs and proceed as for Figs in Greenhouse Borders (below).
+The cultural treatment will be similar to the above but when pruning, an open bush shape is easiest ; annual mulching is important and on heavy ground this should extend to the branch line.
+Allow 12' / 3.7m between plants as the minimum for 'orchard' planting.

 Watering - most loss of crop, dropped-off or dry figs, is caused by lack of water.
 From the middle of May, all figs should be watered when soil becomes dry and this must continue in dry spells at least to July, keeping an eye on them right up to picking around August.
 Pot grown figs will need additional water from May - October, daily in very hot weather.